Attachments

 }

-When you have multiple attachments, you should use attachment relation from the Attachable trait.
+When you have multiple attachments, you should use attachments relation from the Attachable trait.

 public function deleting(Post $post)